 I hope the above step-by-step procedure on how to import legacy PanelView RIO Communication Configurations into FactoryTalk ViewStudio and RSLinx Enterprise was helpful.

-If you have any comment. questions, suggestions, or corrections please don’t hesitate to share them by using the “Leave a reply” form at the bottom of this page.
+If you have any comment. questions, suggestions, or corrections please don’t hesitate to share them by using the “post a comment or question” link below.